 Eligible candidates must be within three years of having received the doctoral degree at the time of application; PhD and MD degree holders are eligible.

 If the candidate has not yet received his/her doctoral degree, the PhD or MD degree must be conferred prior to the start of the fellows.

 Approximately two postdoctoral fellows will be supported annually, each for a two year term.
-Up to an additional two fellows in areas related to how the human immune system, microbiome and genetics interact to maintain health, may by funded by the Duchossois Family Institute.
+Up to an additional two fellows in research area(s) related to how the microbiome and commensal microbes impact inflammatory and immune-mediated diseases and contribute to resistance to infectious diseases may by funded by the Duchossois Family Institute.